dotJEM/angular-routing/README.md

 Provides the means to define application states and controll behavior on transitions and even reject the transition if wanted.

-´$stateProvider´ will register routes with the ´$routeProvider´ if a `route` propery is specified on the state.
+`$stateProvider` will register routes with the `$routeProvider` if a `route` propery is specified on the state, which is really just a short-hand to registering that route manually.

 #### $viewProvider and $view